ctso/klipper_heatsoak/README.md

 #    A value that is too low here is unlikely to converge.
 Defaults to 0.25 degrees/min.
 temp_sensor:
 #    The name of the temperature sensor to use.
 Use the full configuration section name
-#    without quotes, for example temperature_sensor in_bed
+#    without quotes, for example temperature_sensor in_bed.
+You may also specify
+#    heater_bed here to use the bed's temperature sensor, however it is recommended
+#    to use a sensor embedded in the bed.
 ```

 ## Usage